Skip to main content

 European local events

-At least one event per country in a minimum of 3 different Programme countries
+At least one event per country.

 • Fixed lump-sum: 200.000 EUR